Men's adventure: Legacy

 Paperback novels became increasingly popular in the 1950s and 1960s, and series' such as Don Pendleton's The Executioner mined a similar vein of war story, and continued on long after the magazines themselves shifted away from such fare.

 The title of the Frank Zappa and The Mothers of Invention album Weasels Ripped My Flesh was borrowed from a man-against-beast cover story in the September 1956 issue of Man's Life, and the title went through another permutation when filmmaker Nathan Schiff made the horror feature Weasels Rip My Flesh (1979).

 There have been attempts to revive the Argosy title, once in the 1990s, again in 2004, and finally in 2013.
 Soldier of Fortune carried on the tradition of war stories for a male audience.
-A few contemporary "lad mag" periodicals such as FHM and Maxim are somewhat similar to the earlier adventure magazines, featuring a combination of glamour photography and occasional true adventure/horror stories.
-Publishers such as Hard Case Crime put out new and reprint paperback novels in the hard-boiled pulp tradition.
+A few contemporary "lad mag" periodicals such as FHM and Maxim are somewhat similar to the earlier adventure magazines, featuring a combination of glamour photography and occasional true adventure or survival stories.
+Publishers such as Hard Case Crime put out new and reprinted paperback novels in the hard-boiled pulp tradition.
 Online book vendor Amazon.com uses the genre label "men's adventure" in a general sense to categorize adventure novels where the hero is an adult man to distinguish these books from "women's adventure" and "children's action & adventure."